José María Vigil (theologian)

-José María Vigil (born 22 August 1946) is a Latin American theologian who has played a significant role in the fields of liberation theology and spirituality, the theology of religious pluralism and the emergence of new paradigms.
+José María Vigil Gallego (born 22 August 1946) is a Latin American theologian who has played a significant role in the fields of liberation theology and spirituality, the theology of religious pluralism and the emergence of new paradigms.
 He has been a Claretian missionary since 1964 and a Catholic priest since 1971.
 He is a naturalised Nicaraguan and currently lives in Panama.
 He is known for his numerous writings, his editorial and online activity, his service to the Association of Theologians of the Third World (EATWOT), the coordination of Koinonia Services and the International Latin American Agenda, his theology of religious pluralism and, in recent years, his contributions to a ”new paradigms” theological perspective.

 Biography

 Born in Zaragoza, Spain on 12 August 1946, he became a naturalized Nicaraguan in Managua in 1988.
 He has lived and worked in Latin America since the early 1980s.
 He completed abaccalaureate at the Colegio La Salle in Zaragoza.
 He became a member of the Claretian Missionaries in 1964, studied philosophy (1965-1967) in Segovia, and theology (1968- 1971) in the Claretian Hispano-American Theologate of Salamanca, and was ordained priest in that city in 1971.

 He published his first article in 1969 (in the Diario de León), and his first book in 1975, in Valencia (Spain), EDICEP publishing house.
 Since then he has published several hundred articles in theological and pastoral magazines and newspapers.
 He spent thirteen years in Nicaragua, where he became a Nicaraguan citizen.
 He worked in the Theological and Communications Department of the CAV, Centro Ecuménico Antonio Valdivieso, whose magazine Amanecer he directed for a time.
 He was involved in pastoral work with grassroots communities in Managua and in rural communities in various parts of the country, especially Estelí.

-He participated in the founding of SICSAL, International Christian Secretariat of Solidarity with Latin America, under the auspices of Mexican Bishop Sergio Méndez Arceo, and collaborated with Brazilian bishop Pedro Casaldáliga on solidarity tours in Central America and Mexico.
-He acted as theological advisor to SICSAL.
-Beginning in 1987 he participated in the meetings of the group of theologians who authored of a well-known international collection of Liberation Theology titles, sponsored by the Vozes publishing house in Petrópolis, Brazil.
-In [year], the series was [especificar: ¿qué acción tomó?] by Cardinal Joseph Ratzinger, head of the Vatican’s Congregation for the Doctrine of the Faith.
-In 1987 he became a member of EATWOT (the Ecumenical Association of Third World Theologians [1].

-In 2006, at the General Assembly in Johannesburg, South Africa, he was elected coordinator of the “Latin American Theological Commission” for the five-year period 2006-2011, during which time this commission also served on the International Theological Commissionof EATWOT.
+In 2006, at the General Assembly in Johannesburg, South Africa, he was elected coordinator of the “Latin American Theological Commission” for the five-year period 2006-2011, during which time this commission also served on the International Theological Commission of the Ecumenical Association of Third World Theologians (EATWOT).
 In 2011 he was re-elected to the same position for the period 2011-2016.